Being Prepared is not just for the Boy Scouts.

-In my line of work, I have the unfortunate job to deal with the passing of someone’s spouse, parent, or sibling.
-I see in these moments of grief I know how, if the details aren’t thought of ahead of time, the pain can be compounded with the frustration of trying to navigate through the messiness of financial matters not thought of ahead of time.
+As an advisor, I occasionally have the unfortunate job of dealing with the passing of someone’s spouse, parent, or sibling.
+If the details aren’t thought of ahead of time, the pain can be compounded by the frustration of trying to navigate through the messiness of financial matters not thought of ahead of time.

-The reason I say giving the password to someone they trust you ask?
-What happens if the mortgage needs to be paid and yet the death certificate is not available yet?
-Even though the account may have the POD, until the death certificate is produced, only those on the account has authority to access the accounts to take care of any necessities.
+The reason I say giving the password to someone they trust, you ask?
+What happens if the mortgage needs to be paid and the death certificate is not available yet?
+Even though the account may have the POD, until the death certificate is produced, only those on the account have the authority to access the accounts to take care of any necessities.

-All the proper planning in the world will not be beneficial if the information cannot be found during the crucial days and weeks following the loss of a loved one, or not having a written-out plan and discussed with an unbiased advisor and attorney to help carry out those wishes.
+All the proper planning in the world will not be beneficial if the information cannot be found during the crucial days and weeks following the loss of a loved one or not have a written-out plan and discussed with an unbiased advisor and attorney to help carry out those wishes.
 While the topic is maybe challenging to discuss, it is essential.